oyname/OYNAME.github.io/API_REFERENZ.md

 ```

 ### Purpose

-`GDXEngine` owns the window and renderer and controls the runtime loop.
+`GIDXEngine` owns the window and renderer and controls the runtime loop.

-### Important Methods
+### Functions

 #### `bool Initialize()`
 Initializes the engine.